rvrsh3ll/hashcat-ntlm-cyrillic/README.md

 ## Setup
 ~~~
-Replace the [openssl_init] section with the contents of openssl.cnf in this repository
+Replace the [openssl_init] section of your /etc/ssl/openssl.cnf with the contents of openssl.cnf in this repository
 ~~~

 ~~~